What is our curriculum all about?

-- Shared Writing: Within each teaching sequences shared writing is a key part.
+- Shared Writing: Within each teaching sequence, shared writing is a key part.

-- Handwriting: We follow the Sheffield Handwriting scheme to teach handwriting.
-In Key Stage Two classes children are given a pen licence when they are able to join fluently.
+- Handwriting: we follow the Penpals scheme to teach handwriting.
+In Key Stage Two classes, children are given a pen licence when they are able to join fluently.

-The Maths Curriculum is delivered using the National Curriculum guidance 2014, and the Foundation Stage is followed to ensure continuity and progression.
+The maths curriculum is delivered using the National Curriculum guidance 2014, the White Rose scheme of work and the Foundation Stage is followed to ensure continuity and progression.